-2 Click anywhere on the message.
+- 2 Click anywhere on the message.

-If the message disappears, continue with the following steps.

-- 3 Right click the desktop and click Properties > Settings >Advanced, then click the GeForce product tab. - 4 Click the SLI multi-GPU menu item to open the SLI multi-GPU page. - 5 Select the Enable SLI multi-GPU check box to check it and click Apply (Figure 7.37).
+If the message disappears, continue with the following steps. - 3 Right click the desktop and click Properties->Settings->Advanced, then click the Quadro FX product tab. - 4 Click the SLI multi-GPU tree item to open the SLI multi-GPU page.